Diefonk/processing-projects/README.md

 # Processing Projects
 A collection of projects made in [Processing](https://www.processing.org/).
 Everything is to varying degrees completely useless and/or not finished.

-## Projects
+All of these were created and last changed in 2016.

 * **Clock** - An analogue clock.
 All hours are dots except the current one.
 * **Colour Change** - New random colour every second.
 * **Colour Change Cloud** - There's a comment saying "bits of circles or curves forming a cloud on the screen changing in colour from left to right".
 I think this was a bad attempt at particles.